 - The GlenDronach Parliament Aged 21 Years

 The Short List

 Need a crowd pleaser?
 Here’s your go-to bottle.
 Popularized by the character Ron Swanson in Parks and Recreation, this legendary bottle merges peat with campfire smoke.
 It’s aggressive and mouth-wateringly savory, like brisket on a hot summer day, and it is available in nearly every liquor store, duty free shop and self-respecting bar in America and abroad.

-Best Scotch Under $50: Old Pulteney 12 Years Single Malt Scotch Whisky
+Best Budget Scotch: Old Pulteney 12 Years Single Malt Scotch Whisky

 Far at the northern end of the Highlands region is Old Pulteney, a distillery that popped up to satiate local fishing villages.
 This 12-year-old expression, which took home the gold at the 2018 San Francisco World Spirits Competition, is the perfect intersection of price and quality.
 It’s aged entirely in ex-bourbon barrels, so expect it to be sweet and briny, with vanilla from the wood.

 Peated or unpeated?
 Sherry-cask aged, ex-bourbon cask aged or some combination of the two?
 The tweaks and variations that go into each bottle of Scotch are intimidating, especially for bourbon and rye drinkers who may not be accustomed to the price of a whiskey that’s been aged for 18 years or more.

 We recommend thinking of each bottle of Scotch as falling somewhere along two spectrums: from light to rich; delicate to smoky.
 From there, it’s easy to move along those two spectrums to find bottles you like.
 Novices should start by exploring the regions of Scotland.